AidanKenney/MovieClub-client/README.md

 The client was built with JavaScript, CSS/SASS, HTML5, and Bootstrap.
-It interacts with a backend I built with JavaScript, Node, Express, MongoDB, and Mongoose-- the repo can be found here: https://github.com/AidanKenney/MovieClub-Express-api
+It interacts with a backend I built with JavaScript, Node, Express, MongoDB, and Mongoose-- the GitHub repo and deployed heroku site can be found here: https://github.com/AidanKenney/MovieClub-Express-api, https://fierce-forest-42234.herokuapp.com/

 In building this project, I planned to finish the CRUD functionality with collections before I started working on the movies, because the API holds movies